tanyatrips135/User-Management-System/README.md

 - Create a user
 - Delete a user by id

-Stores the user data in memory using a JSON file.
+Stores the user data in a MongoDB database.

 ## React.js frontend application
 The frontend application is integrated with the backend server.

 It displays the list of users with features like cards and pagination.

+Allows users to add new cards.